 Philipp Leverhulme Prize 2019 (2020-2024)

-On this webpage you will find information on my Philipp Leverhulme Prize 2019 (2020-2024) which broadly studies the consequences of economic inequality for aggregate indicators such as social cohesion and cooperation as well as for individual attitudes.
-There are two big themes: (a) how can we design institutions to support and encourage cooperation and reduce inequality? and (b) what are the consequences of the "Working fom Home (WFH) Revolution", specifically how does WFH affect productivity and innovation?
+On this webpage you will find information on my Philipp Leverhulme Prize 2019 (2020-2024).
+There are two distinct big themes we cover under this grant: (a) how can we design institutions to support and encourage cooperation and reduce inequality? and (b) what are the consequences of the "Working fom Home (WFH) Revolution", specifically how does WFH affect productivity and innovation?
 On this page I will periodically update about activities and outcomes from the project.
 The support of the Leverhulme Trust is gratefully acknowledged.

 Theme A: Cooperation, Inequality and Collective Action